ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: RELATED WORK

-Recently, several advanced methods have combined noise response characteristics or structural characteristics with attention mechanisms to achieve better results~\cite{70}.
+Recently, several advanced methods have combined noise response or structural characteristics with attention mechanisms to achieve better results~\cite{zilong2}.
 Guan et al.~\cite{13} designed a cascade residual attention CNN model that estimates the gain and bias of the noise response using two concatenated sub-networks.
-Taking into account the signal readout by column, Li et al.~\cite{12} designed a column-based stripe correction attention module to ensure local consistency in uniform regions and global uniformity in the image.
-Different from them, our destriping method leverages structural properties using spatial attention, column attention, and self-calibration.
-Specifically, our technique differs from~\cite{12} along the following lines.
-We calculate the average and maximum response of the columns by fusing the different response features, and calibrate the local noise non-uniformity in two steps.
-Moreover, the column response feature maps are expanded in our method at the final stage to ensure that the weights are calibrated to the original features by column.
-Finally, we incorporate a self-calibration module to establish long-range dependencies, aggregate contextual information more flexibly, and enhance the global consistency between feature layers.
+Taking into account the signal readout by column, Li et al.~\cite{12} designed a Column-Spatial Correction Network (CSCNet), utilizing CCMs with spatial attention to ensure local consistency in uniform regions and global uniformity in the image.
+Although satisfactory results are achieved, these methods fail to fully exploit the characteristic column patterns in a global context due to a lack of long-range dependence.
+Different from CCM~\cite{12}, our CNCM calculates the average and max response of the columns in two steps.
+Moreover, column responses are expanded at the final stage to vertically calibrate the original features.
+Finally, a self-calibration module is incorporated to more flexibly aggregate column global contextual information.